tropicalmentat/aoi-flood-detection/README.md

     Must be single word, no space.
 -l  Location.
 Add location name that will be part of the output file name.
     Must be single word, no space.
+-p  Poverty Incidence.
+Specify the column name/header of the SHP file that contains
+    the poverty incidence data.
+-d  Digital Elevation Model.
+Specify the file name of the digital elevation model in
+    the /data directory.
 ```

 - The default locations that the scripts will expect the input files for each sensor is located in the `data` directory located at the root of the repository.